 In implementing any change in your clinic, you’ve got to know how it’s going to actually benefit them and their role.
 Otherwise, they’ll just see it as more work.
 You’ve got to understand how to roll it out and paint a picture of why it’s relevant to change.

 That doesn’t mean you need to be the Asana guru, but you need to lead the way by investing yourself into these apps, and tools, and technologies.
 So, you’ve got to learn it yourself, you’ve got to make sure your team understands what’s in it for them.

 You need to make sure they are using Asana, that’s why you have to understand how to manage it.
 Using it on daily basis makes sure everything keeps on moving on – to create progress.
 But, give yourself some time – it doesn’t have to be done overnight.
 You’ve got to give yourself maybe 6 to 8 to 12 weeks depending on the size of your team to check in with them, refine it.
 Then, reinforce it by incentivising 100% Asana adherence as a good team challenge to essentially gamify the low level tasks of your clinic.

 Unfortunately, you can’t just abdicate all the responsibilities.
 The best way to communicate the benefits of Asana to your team is through bullet points.
-When you go to deliver it verbally or written, you clearly articulates why it is relevant and how it’s going to benefit them.
+So, when you go to deliver it verbally or written, you can clearly articulates why it is relevant and how it’s going to benefit them.
 If you start with “why”, then you talk about “how”, and then end up with “what”.
 The Golden Circle by Simon Sinek in Tedtalk shows the method “Why, How, and What” which is great when you’re implementing any change that can scare people to begin with.

-Remember, you need to be the chief evangelist of these new changes.
+So, remember, you need to be the chief evangelist of these new changes.